Tax Management India. Com

 X X X X Extracts X X X X

-..... not present.
+..... after four years is not present.
 Neither it has been alleged.
 10. Dr. Shivram then submitted that the foundation of the first reopening notice and the second notice is the same.
 That is the issue of bogus purchases and accommodation of entries and that there is a clear change of opinion by the Assessing Officer.
 He submitted that, in the reasons supplied along with first reopening notice, the issue of bogus accommodation of entries regarding purchases was discussed.
 The reasons given for second reopening notice reproduced above also refer to the said fact.
 The reasons also refer to a decision of the Supreme Court in the case of M/s.N.K.Proteins Ltd. (2017-TIOL-23-SC-IT v.
 DCIT).
-Even this decision was before the Assessing Officer in the proceeding pursuant t .....
+Even this decision was before the Assessing Officer in the .....

 X X X X Extracts X X X X